 Then by using food, natural food supplements, herbs and a positive approach to health habits, working in collaboration with clients – holding their hands where necessary, we manage to achieve great results.

-Today, I am lucky enough to have a very busy naturopathic practice with an amazing team of practitioners, and a super web shop.
-We help many many people of all ages get back on track and reach their potential.
+Today, I am lucky enough to have a very busy naturopathic practice with an amazing team of NatureDoc practitioners, and a super web shop.
+As a team, we work collaboratively bringing our many years of clinical experience together, to help many many people of all ages get their health back on track and reach their potential.

 I feel I am the luckiest person in the world helping families and individuals to reach their health goals and realise that nature knows best.